 On a personal note:

-I grew up outside of Boston and made my way across the country 22 years ago.
-When I am not working, you will find me with my infant daughter cooking nutritious foods, tossing a ball with Brutie at the park, attending yoga classes, participating in church activities, spending quality time with friends, and happily exploring all the hidden treasures of Southern CA.
+I grew up outside of Boston and made my way across the country in 1997.
+When I am not working, you will find me with my daughter cooking nutritious foods, walking with Brutie, attending yoga classes, participating in church activities, spending quality time with friends, and happily exploring all the hidden treasures of Southern CA.

-I am using a platform called doxy.me.
+I use a platform called doxy.me.
 It is HIPAA compliant and works automatically in popular browsers.
-You will need access to a computer (with internet and a camera), as well as a confidential, cozy space (home, work, etc) to receive treatment.
+You will need access to a computer (with internet and a camera), as well as a confidential, cozy space (home, work, etc.) to receive treatment.